 Music Director Emily Isaacson

 In addition to her life on the podium and in the classroom, Isaacson is an active scholar.
 Following her graduation from Williams College in 2004, she was one of two U.S. citizens awarded the St. Andrews Society Fellowship for graduate study in Scotland, where she earned a master’s degree in musicology from Edinburgh University.
 Additional research and educational experiences have brought her to Cuba, Sweden, Estonia, and Italy.
 She holds a second master’s degree from the University of Oregon and is currently a candidate for the doctorate in musical arts in choral conducting at the University of Illinois, where she is writing her doctoral dissertation, “The Binding of Isaac: Comparative Musical Perspectives on Conflict and Faith in the Age of Modernity.”
-Isaacson currently lives in Boston, MA, with her husband.
+Isaacson currently lives in Portland, Maine, with her husband and baby daughter.